RaisingAgent/telestats/README.md

    ```sh
    path/to/your/telegram-cli --json -WRdL capture01 &
    ```
-   - The `--json` parameter says the telegram-cli the we want the output to be in the json format.
+   - The `--json` parameter tells the telegram-cli the we want the output to be in the json format.
    - The `-W` parameter makes the telegram-cli to send a `dialog_list` query.
      - This is necessary because we get the online status update only from the users we have interacted with.
      - So we get only the status update from users we have chatted with.
      - If you want to capture the status update of all your contacts you have to find a way to send a `contact_list` query.
-       - One way would be using the `-P` parameter to make the telegram-cli listening on a tcp port and send the query with netcat.
+       - One way would be using the `-P` parameter to make the telegram-cli listen on a tcp port and send the query with netcat.
        - If you find a better way (e.g. with pipes) you can write a comment or edit the run.sh and make a pull request.
-   - The `-R` parameter is necessary because it causes a linebreak the stringified json objects.
+   - The `-R` parameter is necessary because it causes a linebreak between the stringified json objects.
      - You can see the difference using cat -n path/to/your/capture.file
    - The `-d` parameter activates the daemon mode and is needed to use the log functionality.
    - The `-L` parameter defined that and where (`capture01` in the above shown case) the output should be logged.